HubSpot vs. Yesware

 The Smart CRM includes AI-powered enrichment, duplicate detection, and a Data Agent for natural-language CRM queries.
 Enterprise supports up to 15 million contacts, expandable to 50 million.

 Yesware has no CRM.
 It integrates with Salesforce on the Enterprise plan ($65-85/seat/month), syncing email activity, calendar events, and contact data bidirectionally.
 Below Enterprise, Yesware operates as a standalone tool with no CRM connection.
+This is the platform's most significant structural limitation: teams using HubSpot, Pipedrive, Zoho, or any CRM other than Salesforce have no way to sync Yesware activity data automatically.

+ZoomInfo is not a CRM, but it integrates natively with Salesforce, HubSpot, and Microsoft Dynamics, plus 120+ other tools through the App Marketplace.
 ZoomInfo enriches CRM data rather than replacing it.
 Its Operations product automates data quality through deduplication, multi-vendor enrichment, and lead routing.
 GTM Studio lets RevOps teams build audiences, enrich records, and activate plays without engineering tickets.

 "ZoomInfo gives us the information we need to execute.
 We don't have to spend our time digging.
 It's already there, so we can be three steps ahead."
 (William Kenimer, VP of Revenue Operations, Vensure Case Study)

+HubSpot has made AI its central narrative with Breeze, which runs across all hubs.
+The Customer Agent resolves over 50% of support conversations.
+The Prospecting Agent monitors buying signals and drafts personalized outreach, powered by Apollo data.
 The Data Agent answers natural-language questions about CRM data.
-Several features remain in Beta (AI-Powered Segmentation, Personalization, Marketing Studio), but the direction is clear: HubSpot is building AI that acts within its platform context.
+Several features remain in Beta (AI-Powered Segmentation, Marketing Studio), but the direction is clear: HubSpot is building AI that acts within its platform context.

 "ZoomInfo's not just a contact data company anymore.
 They've built a full system that works the list, writes the outreach, triggers the play, and helps drive predictable growth."
-(Ian Brodie, CEO & Co-Founder, Levanta Case Study)
+(Ian Brodie, CEO and Co-Founder, Levanta Case Study)

 Pricing reveals different markets